Induced ovulation (animals): Species

 Many species have been found to be induced ovulators and the reasons for this are not always clear.
 However, one possible reason is that induced ovulation could provide a better reproductive potential for those species that typically have shorter life spans and less encounters resulting in lower mating opportunities throughout their lifetime.
 Other species may be 'facultatively-induced ovulators' meaning that while they can spontaneously ovulate, the cycle may speed up or slow down depending on the presence of males, females or mating.

 Some rodents such as squirrels and mole-rats are known induced ovulators.
 In rats the East African mole rat and the Cape-Dune, Natal, Highvield and blind mole rats are known induced ovulators.
 These species require mating to stimulate the vagina and cervix, resulting in ovulation in the females.
 The East African mole rat has been found to have small spines on its penis which are also thought to contribute to this stimulation of induced ovulation.

 The koala species are a lesser-known induced ovulator.
 The koalas require mating in which the presence of ejaculated semen is needed to stimulate the female to produce a LH surge (which would cause ovulation of a follicle).
 Unlike many other animals, simply being in the presence of a male koala is not enough to induce ovulation itself, nor is vaginal stimulation on its own sufficient to cause induced ovulation to occur.

 Cats are another widely-known induced ovulator.
 After mating, the LH levels in female cats surge, and the time to ovulation can be predicted to occur between 1–2 days later.

 Wolverines are other known induced ovulators which require physical mating to cause ovulation.

 Induced ovulation occurs in various carnivoran species, including most felids and several species of mustelids.
 Many bear species are able to have induced ovulation including the grizzly bear, black bear and polar bear where both the presence of a male and mating itself are requirements for induced ovulation.
 However, there are some suggestions that mating is not as strict a requirement for ovulation in bears.

-Black bears are widely confirmed induced ovulators.
+Japanese black bears are induced ovulators.
 It was observed that most females kept separate from males did not ovulate, whereas females kept in areas with male bears did.
 Mating between the bears caused elevated progesterone levels, and this was seen by increased progesterone levels measured in the bears in the months that followed the mating seasons.
-In black bears, the presence of a male was enough to cause a notable rise in progesterone levels even without mating.
+In Japanese black bears, the presence of a male was enough to cause a notable rise in progesterone levels even without mating.
 This could suggest that pheromonal/chemosensory factors could also contribute to induced ovulation in some species.

 Induced ovulation is able to occur in some fish species.
 In China freshwater fish including a variety of carp types, bream and loach are able to be induced to ovulate by using agonists of dopamine.
 This induction of ovulation from drugs is able to cause a predictable ovulation period and is very beneficial to farming of these species.